alcy/perf-cal-2020/pcal20.md

 Next, let's look at the corresponding response time profile.
 Response time here refers to the elapsed wall-clock time from the issuance of a mobile-user request to receiving the completed response from the Tomcat application (including all business-logic processing).
-Roughly speaking, it is the inverse function of the throughput: a convex function.
+Roughly speaking, it is the inverse function of the throughput: a *convex* function.

 ![](fig2.png)
 <figcaption><b>Figure 2: Latency (*hockey stick*) profile of Tomcat application  on AWS</b><p></figcaption>

 Figure 3 shows the steady-state view of the response time, R(N), as a nonlinear function of the mobile user request load, N. Here, R(N) is the dependent variable.
-All steady-state response time profiles are *convex* functions.
+All steady-state response time profiles are convex functions.

-In the parallel throughput region of Figure 1, all the threads are executing independently of one another and therefore the the latency remains constant, on average.
+In the parallel throughput region of Figure 1, all the threads are executing independently of one another and therefore the latency remains constant, on average, as load is increased.
-To performance analysts, that horizontal bound is referred to as the "foot" of the "hockey stick" profile.
-In terms of queueing, there isn't any.
+Performance analysts refer to Figure 2 as the  "hockey stick" profile.
+The *foot* of the hockey stick is flat because from a queueing point of view, there isn't any queueing.

 Conversely, the horizontal saturation limit in Figure 1, means the system can't do any more work than it was doing at N = 300 threads.
 Any additional threads do not contribute to the throughput.
-On the other hand, the additional requesting threads do get to wait in queues.
+On the other hand, the additional requests do get to wait in queues.
-Those growing queues are reflected in the increasing diagonal line of Figure 3&mdash;the so-called hockey stick "handle".
+That those queues grow is reflected in the diagonal line of Figure 2&mdash;the hockey stick *handle*.
+Note further that that "handle" is LINEAR, not exponential.